linux-chenxing/linux-chenxing.org/ip/bdma.md

 # BDMA

-BDMA is a generic DMA that transfers from one memory location to another.
+BDMA (Byte DMA) is a generic DMA engine that can transfer one memory location to another, with configurable source/dest access width and source/dest memory type.
 It can also calculate CRC32 with configurable polynomial and shift register initial state.

 ## Registers